RocioBruna/ChristmasDraw/README.md

 XmasDraw3.java --> Code done this year.
 Meets all requirements.

+Potential: Has the potential to make Christmas a little more interesting (and affordable) for someone and their family.

 1- This exercise allows students to practise and use their knowledge of arrays and conditionals and iterations, loops to solve the given problem.